Available in the App

 Aroma - wow!
 Super fruity at first.
 Like Fruity Pebbles cereal.
 It faded to a nice sweet herbal scent.
 Taste - sweet agave forward.
 Cinnamon spice with a nice almond extract warmth.
 Finish - super fruity and minty.
 I got spearmint, cherry syrup.
 Or the juice at the end of a fruit cup.
 This is a quality tequila that really suits my flavor profile.
 I like how the sweet agave appeared as a more fruity minty experience. $69 is fair enough for this pour.

 This one tasted better then it smelled.
 On the nose was agave, mint, minerals, pepper and some grapefruit.
 The taste was agave, minerals with some anise and citrus with an oily mouthfeel.
-The finish is long and pleasant.
+The finish is long and tasty.

 Grapefruit and White pepper on nose.
 Cooked Agave and mineral.
 Brine and mint on the palette.
 A little honey, anise and herbs on the finish.